mstrielnikov/WalletServiceAuth/README.md

 ## Challenges
 ### 1. Security of network communications
-The following secure design decisions impacted
+The following secure design decisions impacted the complexity of software implementation
 * Implementing JWT tokens to prevent replay attacks and manage session expiry introduced complexity
 * Implementing TOTP (Time-Based One-Time Password) for protected endpoints added security related to management of sensitive data in database, tracking updates and encryption of the TOTP state

 ### 2. Secure storage of the sensitive data
 The main security issue is the persistence of sensitive data in memory.
 This issue is partially mitigated by:
 * Used the aes-gcm crate for encryption, with a random salt (16 bytes) stored per record to derive encryption keys.
 No passwords are stored in plaintext, except their corresponded salted password hashes password_hash (Argon2) are stored in the users table.
 Decrypted secrets and keys are held in memory only during operations (e.g., TOTP verification, signing) and discarded afterward
-* Additional encryption on the volume level in production is necessary or dedicated secret management solution
+* Additional encryption on the volume level in production is necessary or a dedicated secret management solution

 ### 3. Software implementation
 * Careful management of database transactions in order to track user's TOTP setup and relevant state changes